JokeJason/dotfiles/docs/how_to_config_urxvt.md

 * [ ] Understand [X Logical Font Description](https://wiki.archlinux.org/index.php/X_Logical_Font_Description)
 * [ ] Understand how to enable ranger + image preview in urxvt
 * [ ] Separate all changable configuration into seperated files in `.Xresources.d/`

+## Frequent Questions

+### tmux cannot be initiated on rxvt-unicode

+Q: Why `tmux` in urxvt will result in error: "open terminal failed: missing or unsuitable terminal: rxvt-256color"

+A: That's because the environment variable `$TERM` for urxvt is incorrect.
+You need check whether rxvt-256color is available within your terminfo database, and give it correct name

+Steps:

+1. Locate rxvt-unicode related compiled **terminfo**
+   1. According to `man terminfo`, the terminfo database is available at `/etc/terminfo`.
+After my check there is only a REAMDE file overthere, which listed search path for terminfo command: `${HOME}/.terminfo`, `/etc/terminfo`, `/lib/terminfo` and last `/usr/share/terminfo`.
+   2. After search, the only available terminfo database in my laptop is within `/lib/terminfo`.
+   3. There `rxvt`, `rxvt-basic`, `rxvt-unicode`, and `rxvt-unicode-256-color`
+2. (If terminfo is located) Pick the name of file and put it in `.Xresources`, `URxvt*termName: rxvt-unicode-256-color` for my case, as I want 256 colour support
+3. (If terminfo database does not contain correct terminfo file for rxvt-unicode-256color, we need to program it according to [Fix Urxvt Terminfo](http://mfuchs.org/blog/fix-urxvt-terminfo/)
+   1. infocmp -L rxvt-unicode-256color -A <dir to terminfo database> > ~/urxvt.tic
+   2. tic urxvt.tic

+### Why `clear` in urxvt will return `database is inaccessible`

+Q: Why `clear` in urxvt will result in `terminals database is inaccessible`

+A: Because ncurses is looking for the compiled description of terminfo, but the database is not available within ncurses search path.

+Solution: according to `man terminfo`, ncurses will search `$HOME/.terminfo`.
+So just copy the terminfo database to there.
+This problem should be solved by `install.conf.yaml` already